ambikachauhan0501-eng/-Wine_Quality_Prediction/README.md

 # -Wine_Quality_Prediction
 The focus is on predicting the quality of wine based on its chemical characteristics, offering a real-world application of machine learning in the context of viticulture.
+# Wine Quality Prediction

+##  Description
+This project focuses on predicting the quality of wine based on its chemical characteristics.
+The dataset includes diverse chemical attributes such as density and acidity, which serve as features for multiple classifier models.

+##  Key Concepts and Challenges
+- **Classifier Models:** Random Forest, SGD, and Support Vector Classifier (SVC).
+- **Chemical Qualities:** Analyze features like density and acidity.
+- **Data Analysis Libraries:** Use Pandas and NumPy for data manipulation.
+- **Data Visualization:** Apply Seaborn and Matplotlib for insights.

+##  Learning Objectives
+- Learn classification techniques for real‑world datasets.
+- Understand how chemical properties affect wine quality.
+- Gain experience in model comparison and evaluation.

+##  Tools & Libraries
+- Python
+- Pandas, NumPy
+- Scikit‑learn
+- Matplotlib, Seaborn

+##  How to Run
+1. Clone the repository.
+2. Open the Jupyter Notebook
+3. Run cells sequentially to reproduce results.